shorn/fruitfly/readme.md

 That is: fork the repo, rename it and set your own vendor and support email in plugin.xml.

 To customise the generated code:

 * fork the project
 * edit [BuilderGenerator.java](src/main/java/fruitfly/psi/BuilderGenerator.java)
   and customise the generated code

+See [plugin-structure.md](./doc/plugin-structure.md) for quick summary of the project structure.

 # Developing the plugin